Special Licenses in Michigan

-However, you may need to obtain a CDL, along with a passenger or other endorsements.
+However, you may need to obtain a CDL, along with a passenger endorsement or any others you may require.
 Check with your potential employer to find out what is needed for your particular situation.

-Riders younger than 16 years old must complete a state-approved Off Road Vehicle (ORV) safety education course.
+Riders may have to complete a state-approved Off-Road Vehicle (ORV) safety education course.
 For your convenience, Michigan now offers an online course.

 In addition, the Department of Natural Resources also requires you to purchase an ORV license every year for $26.25.